 Megan is relationship- and results-oriented, reflective, and curious by nature.
 She brings empathy, good listening, and a calm and direct nature to lead clients from behind in inspiring change and progress.

-Prior to becoming a coach, Megan was a consultant in executive search and spent a combined 15 years working with two global, retained executive search firms.
-With wide-ranging experience in both the executive search and commercial real estate industries, Megan has served a variety of clients in their transformation and talent needs and has successfully placed senior-level executives in both publicly-held and privately-owned companies.
-She began her career in commercial real estate and advertising sales.
+Prior to becoming a coach, Megan spent 14 years in executive search, working with two global, retained executive search firms.
+Megan has served hundreds of clients in their transformation and talent needs and has successfully placed senior-level executives in publicly-held and privately-owned companies.

 Morlie Hammer Levin